gsbdarc/vllm_helper/README.md

 Helper scripts and examples for running **vLLM** on Stanford clusters (Sherlock, Marlowe, Yens) and for evaluating **fine-tuned LoRA adapters** trained on [Together](https://together.ai).

 This repo accompanies the blog post [Fine-Tuning Open Source Models with Together + vLLM](link).
-It provides the **“try it yourself”** walkthrough: from preparing JSONL datasets to running base and fine-tuned models on Sherlock.
+It provides the **“try it yourself”** walkthrough: from preparing JSONL datasets to running base and fine-tuned models on Sherlock and Yen Stanford clusters.

 ---
-In this example, we fine-tune Qwen3-8B-Base to classify Reddit posts into one of ten subreddits.
+In this example, we fine-tune [Qwen3-8B-Base](https://huggingface.co/Qwen/Qwen3-8B/tree/main) to classify Reddit posts into one of ten subreddits.
 With no fine-tuning, the base model reached an accuracy of 0.39 on our test set.
 After fine-tuning with LoRA adapters, accuracy nearly doubled to 0.74.

 We’ll walk step by step through: